goblindegook/goblindegook.com/content/post/intuitive-interface-myth/index.md

 Claims of intuitiveness usually imply that an interface’s features blend effortlessly into a person’s existing workflow, requiring no conscious thought or prior knowledge about the interface.

 This looks like a fine working definition at first blush — but it’s not.
-Attempting to establish ‘no prior knowledge’ is extremely complicated, and you cannot make assurances about intuition while at the same time requiring people to be taught.
+Attempting to establish ‘no prior knowledge’ is extremely complicated, and you cannot make assurances about intuition while requiring people to be taught.

 This is why it’s absurd to say human intuition is enough to navigate a computer interface.
 It glosses over the basic fact that using a computer is itself a learned skill, since [nothing about interacting with a machine comes naturally to us](http://www.donotlick.com/2011/07/06/user-testing-in-the-wild-joes-first-computer-encounter/).
 In fact, few things are truly innate to a human being.[^1]